 A request for information (RFI) from industry on how to human-rate commercial spacecraft designed to take government astronauts to the International Space Station offers considerable latitude for “tailoring” safety requirements to the new approach envisioned in NASA’s Fiscal 2011 budget request.
 Released May 21, the Commercial Crew Transportation RFI sets a basic requirement that human spacecraft be “two-failure-tolerant to catastrophic events,” but offers a long list of revisions to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Commercial Human Rating Offers Latitude".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Commercial Human Rating Offers Latitude".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.